apache/avro/README.md

 features = ["snappy"]
 ```

+## Upgrading to a newer minor version

+The library is still in beta, so there might be backward-incompatible changes between minor
+versions.
+If you have troubles upgrading, check the [version upgrade guide](migration_guide.md).

 ## Defining a schema

 An Avro data cannot exist without an Avro schema.
 Schemas **must** be used while writing and